satheeshkmr955/twitch-clone/feature-and-issue.md

 - [x] useOpentelemetry
 - [x] jaeger not receiving GET or POST traces
 - [x] traekif marks status for docker container red
-- [ ] for production graphql packages
+- [x] for production graphql packages (graphql-armor)
-- [ ] useServerGraphql cann't be used in async function
+- [x] useServerGraphql can't be used in async function
-  - [ ] remove ignoreDuringBuilds from next.config.mjs
+  - [x] remove ignoreDuringBuilds from next.config.mjs
 - [ ] graphql-shield and graphql-middleware
 - [ ] loader on sign up and sign in
 - [ ] manage user